 Golfers often like to end their rounds at the 19th hole, but in the Twin Cities, there’s a better option.
 The region has one of the nation’s most energetic craft-beer scenes, with dozens of new establishments springing up in recent years.
 Some of the most popular spots offering creative brews and food are Surly Brewing near the University of Minnesota’s TCF Bank Stadium, Day Block Brewing near U.S. Bank Stadium, and Pryes Brewing, which benefits from its riverside patio setting.
 Many local brewers offer public tours.

 Not surprisingly given Minnesotans’ love of the outdoors, alfresco dining is a big deal in the Twin Cities, particularly if you can find a waterfront table.
-Here are three good options: Psycho Suzi’s along the Mississippi River; Sandcastle on the beach at Lake Nokomis in south Minneapolis; and 6Smith on Wayzata Bay, west of Minneapolis.
-Visitors will find a diverse culinary scene around the Twin Cities, but everyone should make it a point to try one of the state’s most iconic dishes, the cheese-infused Juicy Lucy burger (some know it as the “Jucy Lucy”).
+Here are a couple options: Psycho Suzi’s along the Mississippi River, and 6Smith on Wayzata Bay, west of Minneapolis.
+Visitors will find a diverse culinary scene around the Twin Cities, but everyone should make it a point to try one of the state’s most iconic dishes, the cheese-stuffed Juicy Lucy burger (some know it as the “Jucy Lucy”).

 Want to know the best spots in Minnesota?
 How about tips on how to make the most of your time in a specific city?
 Our Minnesota experts can answer your questions, offer advice, or plan the perfect Minnesota trip for you.
 For free.